 - Your child needs enough sleep.
 A minimum of 8 to 10 hours sleep will keep all the stress-related health problems at bay.

 Encourage daily physical activity in your kid:

-- Recognise which activity or sports your kid likes the most.
-Let your child choose the favourite activity and do it regularly.
+- Recognize which activity or sports your kid likes the most.
+Let your child choose the favorite activity and do it regularly.

 - Even at home let them involve in simple indoor fun activities like jumping rope, playing catch or shooting baskets.